cuzzo/grunt-atom-css/README.md

 ```

 Then you can just run `grunt atom` to compile all your ATOM CSS files.
 Alternatively, you can run `grunt watch` to compile all your ATOM CSS files any time you modify one of them.

+# Options

+* `molecule_path` - The path where your .atom files are stored.
+* `molecular_rules_path` - The path at which to generate an imbeddable JavaScript Molecular Rules dictionary--the table that stores the CSS atoms that compose each of your CSS molecules.
+* `split_molecules_path` - The path at which to generate the SASS file for CSS pseudo-class rules.
+* `sass_import_path` - The SASS dependencies for psuedo-class rules.

 # Resources